vtudorache/lua-msvc/README.md

 ## Basic usage (for Lua 5.3.5):

 Extract lua-5.3.5.tar.gz to lua-5.3.5 and change to that directory.
 Create a subdirectory named, let's say, msvc (it can have any name).
-Change to the crated directory (msvc) and copy Makefile here.
+Change to the created directory (msvc) and copy Makefile here.
 Then execute:

 `make install`